Stones, ponies, and different drumming dinosaurs – Part 3

 So, my advice is that if you’re ever in Salt Lake City, have a good map or a reliable GPS and, above all, pay close attention to the directions included in the street names.

 Now we can move on to Gilgal Garden.
 According to the Jewish Bible, Gilgal is the name of the place where Joshua settled the tribes of Israel when he led them into the “Promised Land” after taking over leadership of that exodus following Moses’ death.
-There is a neolithic site near Jericho that archaeologists have named Gilgal I. (Gilgal, by the way, translates from Hebrew as “circle of standing stones.”)
+There is a neolithic site near Jericho that archaeologists have named Gilgal One.
+(Gilgal, by the way, translates from Hebrew as “circle of standing stones.”)

 The Gilgal Sculpture Garden in Salt Lake City is the creation of Thomas Battersby Child, Jr. who was a Bishop of the 10th LDS Salt Lake Ward.
 The idea came to him as a way of manifesting his life-long spiritual quest.
 He began working on his sculpture garden in 1947 when he was 57 years old and that work would consume most of the remainder of his life (he died in 1963) and much of his savings.